 Type of Impact Sunderland Growth Area Masterplan SPD SPD plus other plans, programmes etc. Short/medium term The proposals are likely to have a negative impact on educational provision in the area if the short term needs of the new community are not met.
-The SPD should provide the opportunity to enhance the skills of the local population in the leisure and employment opportunities provided in the proposals.
-The Sunderland Strategy supports the development of skills and increasing opportunities for education across Sunderland.
-It is considered that the schemes this may create can help to encourage increasing achievements alongside the proposals within the SPD.
-Long term As the SSGA becomes more established as community there will be more demand for a skilled workforce to facilitate the services industry in the area as it continues to grow.
-Other schemes across the city should help to ensure that the educational and skills offering at the SSGA continue to be upgraded and provide an important function.
-Areas likely to be significantly affected There is the possibility that people adjacent to the SSGA and across the city may benefit from the opportunities provided.
+The SPD should provide the opportunity to enhance the skills of the local population in the leisure and employment opportunities provided in the proposals. ort supports the development of skills and increasing opportunities for education across Sunderland.
+It is Long term As the SSGA becomes more established as community there will be more demand for a skilled workforce to facilitate the services industry in the area as it continues to grow. should help to ensure that the Areas likely to be significantly affected There is the possibility that people adjacent to the SSGA and across the city may benefit from the opportunities provided.
 Permanent vs Temporary It is considered that improvements to skills and education will be permanent for the individuals affected.
 Secondary Improving education and skills can improve entrepreneurial activity and the attractiveness of an area for the creation of new employment opportunities and can help to boost the economy.